mcclungc/CS362-004-S2018/projects/mcclungc/README.md

 My name is Connie McClung, mcclungc
-This is my Assignment 3  submission
+This is my Random Testing quiz  submission